 This article is written to show you how to have success fragging coral for your saltwater aquarium.

 Very simply, coral fragging is the process of cutting, breaking, or otherwise sub-dividing a coral colony.
-While it may seem harsh to break apart a coral, you should know that coral are genetically programmed to survive and even flourish in these conditions.
+While it may seem harsh to break apart a corals, you should know that they are genetically programmed to survive and even flourish in these conditions.
 I’ve written about it before—

 One note of caution—you should never try to frag newly purchased corals.
 You should let them acclimate to your aquarium conditions for a couple months, undisturbed before trying this.
 Once you feel certain the coral is growing well, you are ready to begin.

 - 1 piece of live rock rubble or other substrates to attach your frag to

 - 1 small patch of plastic mesh (from a bag of fruit, or wedding veil material from a fabric store, etc.)

 - 1 rubber band